Synonym(s)

 Clinical featuresThis section has been translated automatically.

-- Initially described beginning mostly on the head (especially face) or in the area of the front or rear sweat channel (seborrhoeic zones).
-Flat red papules and plaques with leaf-like scaly crusts, hyperkeratotic scales, weeping, sticky and moist erosions and unpleasant foetor due to bacterial decomposition.
-Rarely, vesicles or pustules can be observed at the edges of the plaques.
-Sudden exacerbations with spread to erythroderma are possible (change of the typically localized disease into the generalized stage of pemphigus vulgaris).
+As the blister cover is very thin due to the superficial location, intact blisters are rarely found in the patient.
+Rather, it is the sequelae of the burst blisters that are impressive.
+The disease begins with the crusts described above on the face and neck, then spreads over the body (particularly in the area of the front and rear sweat grooves (seborrheic zones) towards the hands and feet.
+The hairy head is usually also affected.
+There are flat red papules and plaques with flaky scaly crusts, hyperkeratotic scales, weeping, sticky, moist erosions and unpleasant foetor due to bacterial decomposition.
+Rarely, vesicles or pustules may be observed at the edges of the plaques.
+A sudden exacerbation with spread to erythroderma is possible (change of the typically localized disease to the generalized stage of pemphigus vulgaris).

-- In contrast to vulgar pemphius and paraneoplastic pemphigus the oral mucosa remains free (explanation: only desmoglein-1-AK; desmoglein-1 is not expressed by mucosal epithelia).
+In contrast to vulgar pemphigus and paraneoplastic pemphigus, the oral mucosa remains free (explanation: only desmoglein-1-AK; desmoglein-1 is not expressed by mucosal epithelia).

 LaboratoryThis section has been translated automatically.